jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge3.md

 In this challenge you will auto-enable backup and disaster recovery on VM creation using Azure Policy.
 Remember that the customer's requirement is to have "all **production** VMs backed up, and **some** selected VMs in dev/test environments also need to be protected".
 Your solution must clearly address this requirement.

->Deploy the Azure Virtual Machine in the same region as your Hub network.
+>You can deploy the Azure Virtual Machine in the same region as your Hub network.
+At a minimum all VMs in scope should be backed up on a weekly basis.

 ## Challenge 03a - Success Criteria